nfroidure/streamtest/README.md

 The `cb` function take in an error and an Array of objects.

+### StreamTest[version].toText(cb:Function)

+Create a writable stream collecting written `chunks` and calling the `cb` function when it finishes with the whole content converted to text.

+The `cb` function take in an error and a string.

 ## Contribute

 Feel free to submit us your improvements.
 To do so, you must accept to publish